Ventura Bus Lines: Expansion

 In 1957, a new depot was opened on the corner of Centre and Warrigal Roads, Oakleigh.
-This was followed in the mid 1960s by a depot on Mahoneys Road, Burwood East to replace the original Box Hill depot.
+This was followed in the mid-1960s by a depot on Mahoneys Road, Burwood East to replace the original Box Hill depot.
 In 1969 the Mitcham routes of C Young were purchased followed in September 1970 by Boronia Bus Lines from Don Nugent with 12 routes.

 In April 1987, Ventura acquired Bentleigh Bus Lines with three routes, and in December 1987 Hawthorn Bus Services, Rennies Bus Services, and Willis Bus Services all from Vic Haoust.
 As a result of these purchases, it built a new depot at Knoxfield to replace Burwood East.

 Further growth

 In 2000, Ventura introduced the first Australian buses to run on ethanol fuel.
 In February 2000, Ventura purchased Mount Dandenong Passenger Service from the Frazer family.

 On 5 August 2002, the State Government introduced the first SmartBus service (as a trial project) run by Ventura that replaced the old timetable of the 703 Middle Brighton station to Blackburn station with a new, high frequency service on route 703.
 Due to the success of the initial SmartBus trial (patronage increased by up to 25%), the State Government introduced another service that Ventura operated, the former route 700 from Box Hill station to Mordialloc station via Warrigal Road.
 This was upgraded in April 2009 to the Red Orbital 903 service from Altona station to Mordialloc station via Sunshine, Essendon, Preston, Heidelberg, Doncaster, Chadstone and Warrigal Road.

 In 2004 it purchased National Bus Company from National Express becoming the largest private bus operator in Melbourne.
 In December 2009, Ventura purchased US Bus Lines from the Pulitano Group, operating route services in the outer east region.
 In July 2010, Ventura acquired Ivanhoe Bus Company, operating in the north and north east region.

-In January 2012, Ventura purchased Grenda Transit from Grenda Corporation.
+In January 2012, Ventura purchased Grenda Transit from Grenda Corporation, which consisted of Cardinia Transit, Grenda's Bus Services, Moorabbin Transit, Peninsula Bus Lines and Portsea Passenger Service, as well as the operations of Smartbus routes 900 to 902.
 As part of the financing of the deal a 15% stake in Ventura was sold to the Intermediate Capital Group.

-In August 2013, as the result of the re-tendering of a number of Melbourne bus routes, the operation of SmartBus Route 903, and the Doncaster and North Fitzroy depots, were transferred to Transdev Melbourne, along with 346 buses.
+In August 2013, as the result of the re-tendering of a number of Melbourne bus routes, the operation of SmartBus route 901 to 903, the National Bus Company operations (the Doncaster and Fitzroy North depots, including Smartbus routes 905 to 908), were transferred to Transdev Melbourne, along with 346 buses.

+In February 2024, it was announced that Singapore-based Keppel Infrastructure Trust would acquire 97.68% of the business.
+As part of the purchase, Managing Director Andrew Cornwall will remain as its CEO, while retaining the remaining stake of the business.
+The acquisition was completed in June 2024.